 Graduates who seek high-end jobs as well as those who choose to continue on to university, will find themselves well prepared and comfortable with high-end software tools such as SPICE-based circuit simulators, VHDL, MATLAB, SIMULINK, LabVIEW and the signal and image processing toolboxes routinely used in industry and university programs.

 National Engineering Month is Canada’s largest celebration of engineering excellence, and this year students from Humber’s Electronics Engineering Technology program teamed up with Humberwood Downs Junior Middle Academy to give middle school students a taste of how electronics technology and green energy are an important part of Canada’s future, and they even got a chance to try their hand at building electronic circuits!

 Human Resources and Skills Development Canada (HRSDC) reports that 75 per cent of the new jobs created between 2009 and 2018 are in high-skill, high-tech occupations.
 This demand will only grow as technology continues to advance and change the way we live and work especially in industrially dynamic regions such as the Greater Toronto Area (GTA).

-Our graduates work at major organizations such as CTV and CBC, Ontario Power Generation, Hydro One, Rogers, Telus and Bell, GE Canada, to mention just a few.
-They put the skills to work in research and development where they build prototypes and test new devices.
+Our graduates work at major organizations such as CTV and CBC, Ontario Power Generation, Hydro One, Rogers, Telus and Bell, and GE Canada, to mention just a few.
+They put their skills to work in research and development where they build prototypes and test new devices.
 They are manufacturers’ representatives, technical salespeople, managers and entrepreneurs.
 They manufacture electronic systems and install, maintain and troubleshoot such systems through their lifecycle.
 Some of our graduates choose to start up on their own and launch their own businesses.

 Canadian Technology Accreditation Board (CTAB)